Development of an offline and online hybrid model for the Integrated Forecasting System: Step 1: offline training

-In order to be able to capture additional spatio-temporal patterns (for example, the effect of seasonality) we add to the input space a total of $\num{8}$ extra predictors, namely the sinus and cosine of (i) latitude, (ii) longitude, (iii) time of the day, and (iv) day of the year.
-Consequently, the dimension of the input and output space of the neural network are finally set to $\num{420}$ and $\num{412}$, respectively.
+In order to be able to capture additional spatio-temporal patterns (for example, the effect of seasonality) we add to the input space a total of $\num{8}$ extra predictors, namely the sinus and cosine{cosinus} of (i) latitude, (ii) longitude, (iii) time of the day, and (iv) day of the year\footnote{Note that we do not make a distinction between normal years and leap years.
+In practice the day of the year index ranges from $0$ to $364$ for normal years and from $0$ to $365$ for leap years.}.
+Consequently, the dimension of the input and output space of the neural network are finally set to $\num{420}${$N_{\mathsf{in}}=N_{\mathsf{var}}+\num{8}=\num{420}$} and $\num{412}${$N_{\mathsf{out}}=N_{\mathsf{var}}=\num{412}$}, respectively.

 After preliminary screening experiments (not described here), we decided to use a feed-forward fully-connected neural network, made up of four internal (hidden) layers with $\num{512}$ neurons each and with the tanh activation function and one output linear layer with $\num{412}$ neurons (one for each output variable), for a total of $\num{1214876}$ parameters.
-For comparison, in the training dataset there is a total of $\num{1370}\times\num{2}\times\num{412}\times{16}\times{31} = \num{559924480}$ data points (number of training dates times number of windows per date times dimension of the output times number of latitude nodes times numer of longitude nodes), i.e. two orders of magnitude more than the number of parameters.
-Therefore, we do not expect to encounter significant overfitting issues.
+For comparison, in the training dataset there is a total of $\num{1370}\times\num{2}\times\num{412}\times{16}\times{31} = \num{559924480}${$N^{\mathsf{train}}_{\mathsf{day}}\times\num{2}\times N_{\mathsf{out}}\times N_{\mathsf{lat}}\times N_{\mathsf{lon}} = \num{559924480}$} data points{floating point numbers} (number of training dates times number of windows per date times dimension of the output times number of latitude nodes times number of longitude nodes), i.e. two orders of magnitude more than the number of parameters.
 This neural network is depicted in \cref{fig:offline-nn}.
 Alternative architectures are discussed in \cref{ssec:conclusions-architecture}.

 Finally, let us mention that the data is normalised before being sent to the neural network.
-In practice, both the input and the output of the neural network are standardised (subtracting the mean and dividing by the standard deviation), using independent normalisation coefficients for each of the $\num{412}$ input and $\num{412}$ output variables -- the $\num{8}$ extra predictors are not normalised -- computed using the training set only.
+In practice, both the input and the output of the neural network are standardised (subtracting the mean and dividing by the standard deviation), using independent normalisation coefficients for each of the $\num{412}${$N_{\mathsf{var}}=\num{412}$} input and $\num{412}${$N_{\mathsf{var}}=\num{412}$} output variables -- the $\num{8}$ extra predictors are not normalised -- computed using the training set only.